Olyala94/olyala94/README.md

 - Postgres
 - React.JS

-Feel free to connect with me!
-Let's code and enjoy the journey together. 😊
+Feel free to reach out!
+I'm always open to connecting with fellow developers.
+Let's collaborate on coding projects and embark on this journey together. 🚀😊